ncicone/The-League-of-Arbitrary-Rules/README.md

 # About the code
 This code is a Python script utilizing jquery and Selenium.
 It was written to support the faciliation of a FantasyPremierLeague Classic League that I hosted for the 2020/2021 season.
-Most of this code will prove useful for those managing classic leagues requiring elimination.
+Most of this code will prove useful for those managing classic leagues requiring weekly manager elimination.
 Note that I have not yet coded everything.
 Currently coded:
   1. a way to scrape the FPL website to get all the league managers' team names, team ids, and manager first and last name (See "Scraping FPL for league information")